SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A hash symbol (``#``) before a parameter name indicates that the name should be used as both an external and a local parameter name.
-It has the same meaning as writing the local paramater name twice.
+It has the same meaning as writing the local parameter name twice.
 The corresponding argument must have this name in function or method calls.

 An underscore (``_``) before a local parameter name